b01/learning/tableau/api.md

    ```
 5. Use the Tableau access token in subsequent requests—in subsequent REST API calls, use 1) the Tableau credentials token as the X-Tableau-Auth(Link opens in a new window) header value and 2) the site ID (LUID) in the request URI

+An important bit of info to know is that a secret is required when using
+connected apps for embedding authentication or REST API authorization.
+Secrets can be created in a connected app, do not expire, and remain valid
+until deleted.
+For details not provided here review [Configure Connected
+Apps with Direct Trust].

 ## Connected Apps JWT

 Signing in with a JSON Web Token (JWT), from a connected app